-- Data Resources documents provided by external tools (document classifiers, existing databases of related resources etc.). - Resource Set Description File a XML (RDF) encoded annotation of the resource files; it is read by the OLITE module in order to supply the extracted concept sets with category affiliation and other information. - PES Pattern File the definition of the semantic relation patterns. - Tagged Set of Miniontologies the output of the OLITE module in the form of miniontologies which correspond to the respective documents.
+- Data Resources documents provided by external tools, e.g. MEDLINE documents. - Resource Set Description File a XML (RDF) encoded annotation of the resource files; it is read by the OLITE module in order to supply the extracted concept sets with category affiliation and other information. - PES Pattern File the definition of the semantic relation patterns. - Tagged Set of Miniontologies the output of the OLITE module in the form of miniontologies which correspond to the respective documents.